Kurukshetra (2019 film)

 highest-grossing Kannada film of 2019.

 Premise

 The story is a reinterpretation of the war described in the Mahabharata Sanskrit epic from Duryodhana's viewpoint.
 After losing to the Kauravas in a gamble, the Pandavas go into exile and endure hardship for a number of years.
-Upon their return, conflict arises over the dynastic succession leading to a Kurukshetra war.
+Upon their return, conflict arises over the dynastic succession leading to the Kurukshetra War.

 Production

 The official launch of the film was held on 6 August 2017 with filming beginning on the same day.
 A major portion of the film was shot at Ramoji Film City in Hyderabad.
 The film was shot twice, first in 2D format and then in 3D, with shooting completed after more than 230 days.
 A few scenes and dialogues were reported to have been inspired by the 1977 Telugu movie Daana Veera Soora Karna.

 Soundtrack

 Music director V. Harikrishna was commissioned to compose the film's score.
 Lahari Music, which bagged the film's audio rights for ₹1.5 crore, launched the soundtrack on 7 July 2019.
 The first song, "Saahore Saaho", was released on 5 July 2019.